liborty/indxvec/README.md

 }
 ```

 ## Functions

-The new `hashsort` really wins on longer Vecs.
-For about one thousand items upwards it is on average about 25% faster than the standard Rust sort.
+Nota bene: `hashsort` really wins on longer Vecs.
+For about one thousand items upwards it is on average about 25% faster than the best Rust sort.

 ### Signatures of public functions in module `src/merge.rs`: